DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 **Parsing Arguments**

 Now I had a project set up, I needed a way of parsing command line arguments.
 I wanted to handle commands like `intention login` and `intention list --all`.
 I used the excellent Optimus library for this.
-Optimus made it dead easy to set up multiple subcommands, each with their own allowed arguments.
-You can also set a help message for each subcommand and argument, which makes it easy to create a great user experience.
+Optimus made it dead easy to set up multiple subcommands, each with their own allowed arguments and help text.
+Straight out of the box, it handles invalid commands, displays errors, and provides `--help` and `--version` options.

 To get started, it's as simple as calling `optimus = Optimus.new!(...)`, then `Optimus.parse(optimus, args)`.
 Here's my (slightly shortened) argument parsing code:

 ```elixir
 optimus =